 Keep in mind that the following vinegar facts apply to white cleaning vinegar, which is usually diluted to around 4-6%.
 Food grade vinegar and horticultural vinegar have much higher concentrations than you’ll ever need when cleaning your home.
 Even though I list 5 reasons not to clean with vinegar, there may be a few more.
 A quick google will help you make an informed choice on choosing the best solution for whatever surface or reason.

-1. Imperfect Disinfectant
+1. Vinegar is the Imperfect Disinfectant

 One of the biggest reasons why you shouldn’t use vinegar to clean everything is that it’s not a perfect disinfectant.
 It is not registered with the EPA as a disinfectant and does not kill all bacteria, including Staphylococcus (S. aureus), the source of staph infections.
 Vinegar typically only has an 80% effectiveness against viruses and a 90% effectiveness against bacteria.
-You also shouldn’t expect vinegar to keep your food prep area clean.
+You also shouldn’t expect vinegar to keep your kitchen surfaces germ-free.
 Australia’s NSW food authority specifically says that vinegar should not be used to sanitize a food prep area because it is not effective enough as a disinfectant.
 I’ve swapped over to my Essential Oil Cleaning Concentrates.
 Just add water and you’ve got a great non-toxic cleaner.

-2. Harmful to Some Surfaces
+2. It Can be Harmful to Some Surfaces

 While vinegar is safe to use on most surfaces, it can harm a few.
 In particular, its acidity makes it harmful to porous stone (like marble and limestone) and hardwood floors.
 You may not see any damage after using a vinegar cleaning solution a few times, but over time vinegar can etch porous stones and strip the finish from hardwood floors.
 (See my tips for deep cleaning wood flooring).
 There is also the possibility that vinegar could damage the rubber seals found in appliances like dishwashers and washing machines (though it’d take many, many uses for the damage to become noticeable).
 Also, you should never use vinegar to clean the screens on tablets or smartphones.
 The acidity may remove the oleophobic coating that helps protect those screens from oily fingerprints.
-Also be aware that vinegar can make cast iron corrode, so don’t use it on your cast iron pans in your everyday cleaning!
+Also, be aware that vinegar can make cast iron corrode, so don’t use it on your cast iron pans in your everyday cleaning!

-3. Doesn’t Clean Up Grime Well
+3. Vinegar Doesn’t Clean Up Grime Well

 You also shouldn’t use vinegar to clean areas that are very dirty with solid, grimy buildup or dirt.
 A study has found that between lemon juice, vinegar, baking soda, and borax, vinegar was the least effective at removing solid grime from a bathroom (though it did kill the germs in the grime very well).
 You may look at those results and think, “Well, that’s okay!
 I always combine vinegar with baking soda anyhow!”
 But while combining those two creates a fizz that looks like it’s doing something, that fizz is actually just the two substances reacting and creating carbonic acid.
 Carbonic acid is a very unstable substance and quickly turns into just water and carbon dioxide.
 So really, vinegar and baking soda just cancel each other out, becoming no more powerful at cleaning up grime than regular water.

-4. Doesn’t Clean Grease
+4. Vinegar Doesn’t Clean Grease

 Vinegar also isn’t that great at cleaning up grease.
 For the most part, it will have as much of an effect on the grease as regular water would.
 More alkaline substances (like dish soap), do a much better job at fighting grease than vinegar.

-5. Dissolves Glue
+5. Vinegar Can Dissolve Glue

 Another thing you shouldn’t use vinegar to clean is anything that’s being held together by glue.
 The acetic acid in white vinegar can dissolve the glue and make the thing you’re cleaning fall apart!
 This may not happen right away (remember, cleaning vinegar is greatly diluted), but can occur after many uses.